Just the other day, somebody was asking Mom why we put our forks facing down in the dishwasher since they supposedly get cleaner facing tines up.

 Luckily there was nothing too nasty on the fork.
 I might just get browned butter poisoning or something.

 So about these cupcakes.
 They are probably the best I've ever made.
-I got the idea for sweet potato cupcakes from this gorgeous cake.
+I got the idea for sweet potato cupcakes from this awesome cake.
 They turned out super moist and flavorful.
 I mean, you know how I feel about sweet potatoes (best things everrrrrrr).
 And browned butter?
 Other best thing ever.

 Also, if you want to make it into a cake, just bake it at 350º instead of 375º for about 30-40 minutes or so in greased and floured 8 inch cake pans.